digitallyinduced/ihp/Guide/routing.markdown

 HTML forms don't support special HTTP methods like `DELETE`.
 To work around this issue, IHP has [a middleware](https://hackage.haskell.org/package/wai-extra-3.0.1/docs/Network-Wai-Middleware-MethodOverridePost.html) which transforms e.g. a `POST` request with a form field `_method` set to `DELETE` to a `DELETE` request.

-## Custom 404 Page
+## Custom 403 and 404 pages

-You can override the default IHP 404 Not Found error page by creating a new file at `static/404.html`.
-Then IHP will render that HTML file instead of displaying the default IHP not found page.
+You can override the default 403 access denied and the default 404 not found pagesby creating a new file at `static/403.html` and `static/404.html`.
+Then IHP will render that HTML file instead of displaying the default IHP page.